lapps/lapps.github.io/interchange/overview.md

     "end": 5,
     "features": {}
   }
+]
 ```

-The keys allowed are specified in the [JSON LIF schema](http://vocab.lappsgrid.org/schema/lif-schema.json) in the definitions for `annotations` and `annotation`.
-The value of `@type` is an element of the LAPPS vocabulary or an annotation category added by the user.
+The only two required keys are `@type` and `id`.
+The value of `@type` is an element of the LAPPS vocabulary or an annotation category defined elsewhere, for example by the creator of a service.
 If a user-defined category is used then it would be defined outside of the LAPPS vocabulary and in that case the user should either use the full URI or add a context to the view in which this new annotation category lives.

-Identifiers are unique to the view.
-It is allowed that two views both have an annotation with the same identifier and these could even be annotations of the same type (Token for example) and have the same start and end character offset.
-To uniquely refer to one of them we use the view identifier and the annotation identifier separated by a colon and the Token in the example above can be referred to as "v0:t0".
+The `id` key should have a value that is unique relative to all view objects.
+Other annotations can refer to this identifier either with just the identifier (for example "tok23") or the identifier with a view identifier prefix (for example "v3:tok23").
+If there is no prefix the current view is assumed.

+The features dictionary typically contains the features defined for the annotation category as defined in the vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
+For example, for the Token annotation type the vocabulary includes features like `pos` and `lemma` as well as the inherited features `id`, `start` and `end`.
+It should be noted here that all features except for the three inherited features are expressed in the features dictionary.
+This is by historical accident and is not likely to change even though it would be more consistent if an annotation only had attributes `@type` and `features` with all features defined in the vocabulary stored in the features dictionary.

+The specifications allow arbitrary features in the features dictionary.
+Values should as specified in the vocabulary.
+Typically these are strings, identifiers and integers, or lists of strings, identifiers and integers.

 Technically all that is required of the keys in the features dictionary is that they expand to a URI.
 In most cases, the keys reflect properties in the LAPPS vocabulary and we prefer to use the same name.
 So if we have a property "pos", we will use "pos" in the dictionary.
 This implies that "pos" needs to be defined in the context so that it can be expanded to the correct URI in the vocabulary.
 Note that we need to be careful with properties that are defined on more than one annotation category.
 Say, for the sake of argument, that we have "pos" as a property on both the Token and NamedEntity annotation types.
 We then can use "pos" as the abbreviation of only one of the full URI and if we expand "pos" to http://vocab.lapps.grid.org/Token#pos then we need either use "NamedEntity#pos" or come up with a new abbreviated term.
 So far this situation has not presented itself.

-All annotation elements in a view are direct members of the list of annotations, that is, annotations are not embedded inside of other annotation.
-For example, Constituent annotations will not contain other Constituent objects.
-However, in the features dictionary annotations can refer to other annotations using their identifiers.
+The annotations list is shallow, that is all annotations in a view are in that list and annotations are not embedded inside of other annotation.
+For example, Constituent annotations will not contain other Constituent annotations.
+However, in the features dictionary annotations can refer to other annotations using the identifiers of the other annotations.

 The rest of the LIF specifications consists of examples of some common annotation categories in the [vocabulary](http://vocab.lappsgrid.org), showing how the annotation types translate into LIF structures.